suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The differences arise from two main aspects:

-- Use of Flash Memory: Flash memory in microcontrollers is a type of non-volatile memory that erases data in larger units called blocks, pages, or sectors, and rewrites data at the byte level (often 4 bytes) or larger units.
+- Use of Flash Memory: Flash memory in microcontrollers is a type of non-volatile memory that typically erases data in larger units called blocks, pages, or sectors, and rewrites data at the byte level (often 4 bytes) or larger units.
 Furthermore, flash memory is segmented into different regions, storing the bootloader, various versions of firmware images (in designated slots), and configuration data.
 An example layout of a microcontroller flash area is illustrated in {{image-layout}}.